sudeepthi59o/sudeepthi59o.github.io/README.md

 This is an example Site, made to work specifically when inside the theme.
 If you want this to work, you need to remove the lines in `config.toml` under "Remove this when using normally" and instead uncomment the lines below that.

-Check 2 Tying to deploy again
+Check 2 Tying to deploy again final